 Common Mistake 9: Not Using Social Media

 Another big mistake new bloggers can make is ignoring their social media presence.
-No matter how objectively good your blog is, it will never succeed as a standalone corner of the internet.
-Lack of social media presence can limit your blog’s potential reach, plus make it more difficult to make connections within your industry.
+No matter how objectively good your website is, it will never succeed as a standalone corner of the internet.
+Lack of social media presence can limit your potential reach, plus make it more difficult to make connections within your industry.

 Solution: Dedicate The Time

-Some people advise that you should spend as much time promoting your blog posts and you do writing them.
-While this may be an extreme formula, it’s certainly true that you need to be putting significant time into social media blog promotion – particularly if you’re just starting out.
+Some people advise that you should spend as much time promoting your posts and you do writing them.
+While this may be an extreme formula, it’s certainly true that you need to be putting significant time into social media promotion – particularly if you’re just starting out.

 You want your social media presence to have as wide a reach as possible, to create profiles (with the same name) on as all social media platforms you can think of.
 Make sure you’re active on social media, too – simply having an account is not enough.